Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 1. Subaru Crosstrek

-It lacks the sporty feel and sharp acceleration of some rivals, but its affordable pricing makes up for that in a way.
+The Subaru Crosstrek is a small SUV that provides users with good fuel economy and decent cargo/interior room.
+However, It lacks the sporty feel and sharp acceleration of some rivals, but its affordable pricing makes up for that in a way.

-The cameras can work a little like regular dash cams.
-With the EyeSight system active, the cameras can record around 22 seconds of footage if your vehicle is involved in a crash.
+With the EyeSight system active, the camera will record around 22 seconds of footage if your vehicle is involved in a crash.

 Twenty-two seconds doesn’t sound like a lot, but it can help prove the guilty party in a crash and help settle insurance claims.
+The only problem is that you cannot re-watch the footage on your phone or download it on your computer.

 - Subaru WRX